Welcome to Texas Health Stephenville

 McCarthy and her husband, John, have a daughter, son-in-law and grandson in Texas and a son and daughter-in-law in Pennsylvania.

-Marilyn Brister, M.D., FAAFP, serves as chief medical officer at Texas Health Harris Methodist Hospital Stephenville, assuming that role in September 2020.
+Marilyn Brister, M.D., FAAFP, serves as chief quality and medical officer at Texas Health Harris Methodist Hospital Stephenville, assuming that role in September 2020.

 She is responsible for providing clinical perspective, knowledge, experience and leadership to facilitate collaboration and alignment between the hospital and physicians on the medical staff, and also assists with recruitment and retention of physicians, engagement and integration activities.